hytechclub/cs-102/Collections/README.md

 ## Lecture
 The lecture introduces both arrays and lists.
 The emphasis is on `List`s (they are more useful in modern programming).

-## Formative Assessment: Kahoot
+## Kahoot Quiz
 The Kahoot quiz covers the content from the lecture: https://create.kahoot.it/share/c-101-collections/e1438fe4-431a-4fb0-9aaa-7d1b431852c7

-## Follow-Along Activity: To-Do List
+## To-Do List Code-Along
-Complete the [ToDoListFollowAlong](ToDoListFollowAlong.md) activity as a group.
+Complete the [To-Do List Code-Along](ToDoListCodeAlong.md) activity as a group.

-## Individual Exercise: To-Do List Updates
+## To-Do List Individual Updates
-Students complete the [ToDoListIndividual](ToDoListIndividual.md) exercises on their own.
+Students complete the [To-Do List Individual Exercises](ToDoListIndividual.md) on their own.

 ## Challenges
 ### Square Count Challenge (Less Challenging)